 Liz Mason (she/her) is the Human Resources Manager at GEM and brings an extensive background in supporting non-profit and government organizations and their employees.
 Previously, she worked at Appalachian State University in the Office of Equity Diversity and Compliance/Office of Title IX Compliance.
 She also taught classes in Appalachian’s Social Work Department on social welfare policy and working with community-based organizations.
 Liz holds an undergraduate degree in Non-Profit Business & World Religions from Luther College and a master’s degree from the University of Minnesota in Social Work with a concentration on community practice focusing on improving the effectiveness and responsiveness of systems to serve as a catalyst for sustainable development and social justice.
 She is also an AmeriCorps VISTA alumna.

-Mason Inman (he/him) has worked on climate and energy issues as a policy analyst, data scientist, and science journalist over the past decade.
+Mason Inman (he/him) joined GEM in 2019, and has worked on climate and energy issues as a policy analyst, data scientist, and science journalist for more than a decade.
 Previously he was the lead analyst and programmer for Near Zero, a climate policy nonprofit.
-Mason also worked for about a decade as a freelance science journalist, with a focus on climate and energy issues, writing for Science, Nature, National Geographic News, and other outlets.
+Mason also worked for about a decade as a freelance science journalist writing for Science, Nature, National Geographic News, and other outlets.
 Many of his technical articles and news stories are on his Google Scholar page.
 He also wrote The Oracle of Oil, the first biography of maverick geologist M. King Hubbert.
-He received his bachelor’s in Physics from the University of California Santa Barbara, and a graduate certificate in science writing from the University of California Santa Cruz.
+He received his bachelor’s in physics from the University of California Santa Barbara, and a graduate certificate in science writing from the University of California Santa Cruz.

 Robert Rozansky is a Research Analyst at Global Energy Monitor studying liquified natural gas infrastructure.
 Previously, he has advocated for clean energy innovation with a DC-based think tank, and served in a fellowship supporting science and technology policy initiatives from the White House and other agencies.
 He has authored reports on renewable power, emerging technologies, and U.S. innovation policy.
 He received a bachelor’s degree in physics from Brown University and a master’s degree in physics from Aix-Marseille University, with a thesis at the international nuclear fusion project ITER, while on a Fulbright scholarship to France.